fluxcd/golang-with-libgit2/README.md

 - [fluxcd/image-automation-controller#186](https://github.com/fluxcd/image-automation-controller/issues/186)
 - [fluxcd/source-controller#439](https://github.com/fluxcd/source-controller/issues/439)

-This image is an attempt to solve (most of) these issues, by compiling `libgit2` ourselves, linking it with the required dependencies at specific versions and with specific configuration, and linker options, while testing these against the git2go code before releasing the image.
+This image is an attempt to solve (most of) these issues, by providing the configuration to compile `libgit2` ourselves, linking it with the required dependencies at specific versions and with specific configuration, and linker options, while testing these against the git2go code before releasing the image.

 ### List of known issues